allknowingfrog/allknowingfrog.github.io/about.md

 ### About Me

-My name is Jeremiah Bohling.
-By day, I am the lead developer for [Sycamore Education](http://sycamoreeducation.com), and by night, I'm approximately one-half of the [Steno CRM](http://stenocrm.com/) team.
-I maintain LAMP stacks at Sycamore and Rails apps on the side.
-In my free time, I even dabble outside the realm of web development.
+My name is Jeremiah Bohling, and I am a web developer.
+Ruby on Rails is my passion, but I have maintained LAMP stacks in the past along with a variety of scripting and maintenance tools.
+I am approximately one-third of Arctos Technologies, which is currently focused on [Halltogether](http://www.halltogether.io).

 ### So, you're not Jon?

 Nope.
-We have an ancient tradition of "passing the conch" during stand-up meetings at my day job.
-He who holds the conch holds the floor, but we allow interruptions for worthwhile contributions.
-These are my worthwhile contributions.
+We organized stand-up meetings around a conch at my first programming job.
+He who held the conch held the floor, but we allowed interruptions for worthwhile contributions.
+I hope these interruptions are worthwhile.